Manafort deserves sentence 'substantially below' 10-year maximum, his lawyers say

 CLICK HERE TO GET THE FOX NEWS APP

-Earlier this month, U.S. District Judge Amy Berman Jackson, who is to decide Manafort's sentence, ruled that he had violated his plea deal with prosecutors by lying to federal agents about several subjects, including about his interactions with Konstantin Kilimnik, a business associate who the U.S. said had ties to Russian intelligence.
+Earlier this month, U.S. District Judge Amy Berman Jackson ruled that Manafort had violated his plea deal with prosecutors by lying to federal agents about several subjects, including about his interactions with Konstantin Kilimnik, a business associate who the U.S. said had ties to Russian intelligence.
 Manafort hasn't been accused of any crimes related to Russian election interference, but court papers have revealed he gave Kilimnik polling data related to the Trump campaign during the 2016 election.
 A Mueller prosecutor also said that an August 2016 meeting between the two men went to the "heart" of the Russia probe.
 The meeting involved a discussion of a Ukrainian peace plan, but many other details about it have been redacted in court papers.

 In addition to the case in Washington, Manafort faces the possibility of over 19 years in prison in a separate tax and bank fraud case in federal court in Virginia.
 A jury in that case convicted him of eight felony counts this past August.